 Introducing Negril: the west side of Jamaica you need to visit

-Many first time visitors to Jamaica* opt for the popular resorts towns of Montego Bay and Ocho Rios, but have you considered Negril?
-Fun, free-spirited, and daring to be different, this 'sunset Mecca' on Jamaica's west coast is where you need to visit next.
-Here's everything you need to know.
+Many first time visitors to Jamaica* opt for the popular resorts towns but have you considered Negril?
+Fun, free-spirited and daring to be different, this sunset paradise on Jamaica's west coast is where you need to visit next.

 Fast forward to the 20th century and, by the time Jamaica had gained independence in 1962, Negril was becoming a bit of a 'hippie paradise' for the 'flower children' and draft dodgers from the States.